TopTecShare/flight-insurance/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a sample application project for  flight insurance

 ## Install